gregoryyy/knowceans/knowceans-tools/readme.txt

    + Different interfaces allow to develop other implementations, e.g., TreeMap-based or such that leave the implementation of Map generic

+   org.knowceans.corpus.*
+   Java-based handling of text corpora in a format similar to svmlight, which was originally used by lda-c by Dave Blei and consequently my Java port, lda-j. added this package 2010-08-23 as part of codebase maintenance, code was originally written between 2005 and 2009.
+An example of a corpus is provided in the directory corpus-example.
+This is the widely used NIPS test collection that I have manually added year/volume information as well as labels as far as they could be possibly be inferred from the NIPS conference page.

+   o Document: represents a text document

+   o DisjointDocTerms: partitions the corpus in sets of disjoint documents and terms (to sync
+     parallel threads)

+   o NumCorpus: a corpus reader, accessing a *.corpus file with term vectors in svmlight format,
+     a *.docs file with document names and a *.vocab file with term indices (one line per term).
+     Allows splitting for cross validation.

+   o LabelNumCorpus: a corpus reader, accessing the files of NumCorpus, plus optional labels,
+     for which different kinds can be defined: authors, classes, years, references.
+Allows multimodal models to be fed with data.
+There are two types of label files: data (one line per entry, matching the document indices) and key (one line per entry, matching label indices).
+This is similar to the approach to the vocabulary

+   o I*Corpus: interfaces to define the behaviour of the corpus implementations, including support
+     for labels, cross-validation, term lookup with the CorpusResolver.

+   o CorpusResolver: class used to actually resolve indices of items into names.

  - org.knowceans.sandbox.*
    some classes for quick playing around

 The classes have been developed with the Eclipse platform, for which the .project and .classpath files are provided.
 Further, an ant build.xml exists.